Avalanche Tower for manual reloading. Reliable preventive avalanche release for accessible starting zones.

-From the operator’s point of view, a blasting installation must be extremely reliable and effective as well as being simple to operate and maintain.
+From the avalanche operator’s point of view, a blasting installation must be extremely reliable and effective as well as simple to operate and maintain.
 The installation in the terrain must be straightforward and the interference of the installation must have minimal impact on sensitive mountain environments.
 Wyssen avalanche towers are ideal for fulfilling these requirements.

 Smallest residual risk thanks to the largest effective range

 - Blasting above the snow with bigger charges (4-5 kg / 9-11 lbs) gives the maximum effective range up to 260m in diameter

-- Explosives with high detonation speeds produce N-shaped pressure waves which have been proven to lead to the best release effect, particularly at a greater distance from the detonation point
+- Explosives with high detonation speeds produce N-shaped pressure waves which have been proven to cause the best release effect, particularly at a greater distance from the detonation point

-- The possibility of positioning the installation in higher locations in addition to suspending the charge higher enables the effect to be reached in locations of pressure shadow (in couloirs, behind terrain ribs)
+- Positioning a tower on a prominent terrain feature and including a 12m (39 ft) tower instead of 10m (33ft) enables the effect to be reached in locations of pressure shadow (in couloirs, behind terrain ribs)

 - Very good stability test for assessment of the local avalanche danger

-No critical or moving parts are exposed to the weather, thanks to its intelligent concept
+No critical or moving parts are exposed to the weather

-- The solar power supply or wind generator avoids the necessity of vulnerable supply lines in the terrain
+- Solar power supply or wind generator avoids the necessity of vulnerable supply lines in the terrain